martinthomson/potato/draft-thomson-ptth-potato.md

 is able to make connections as needed.
-Having the origin server be responsible for connection establishment can mean that the gateway cannot rely on being able to make new connection as demand increases.
+Having the origin server be responsible for connection establishment can mean that the gateway cannot rely on being able to make new connections as demand increases.

 This can mean that origin servers have a greater control over their availability and service scaling.